urth-inc/s3-cp-tagging/README.md

 ### Options

 - `--profile`: Use a specific profile from your AWS credentials file
 - `--tagging`: The tag-set for the object.
 Must be formatted as: `"TagSet=[{Key=key1,Value=value1},{Key=key2,Value=value2}]"`
 - `--exclude`: Exclude files that match the specified pattern (can be specified multiple times)
 - `--include`: Don't exclude files that match the specified pattern (can be specified multiple times)

+---

 ## Prerequisites

-- Go 1.24 or later
 - AWS credentials configured
+- Go 1.24 or later (for building)
 - Make (for building)

+---

 ## Installation